dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-03/2024-03-22/readme.md

   * 8 enhancements
   * 80 fixed bugs
   * 3 security fixes
-* You can download JavaFX 22 from
+* You can download JavaFX 22 here:
-  * as a separate SDK from the [Gluon website](https://gluonhq.com/products/javafx/).
+  * As a separate SDK from the [Gluon website](https://gluonhq.com/products/javafx/).
-  * or included with a Java JDK from, e.g., from the [Azul website](https://www.azul.com/downloads/?version=java-22-sts&package=jdk-fx#zulu).
+  * Or included with a Java JDK from, e.g., the [Azul website](https://www.azul.com/downloads/?version=java-22-sts&package=jdk-fx#zulu).
 * Release highlights of JavaFX 22 can [be found here](https://openjfx.io/highlights/22/).
   * [**Abhinay Agarwal** highlights this one](https://twitter.com/iAbhinay/status/1770347967536419186): "This release includes 'Platform preferences API' which allows developers to style their apps in accordance with the appearance of the OS."
 * **Kevin Rushforth** published a [description of JavaFX Incubator Modules](https://github.com/kevinrushforth/jfx/blob/javafx.incubator/INCUBATOR-MODULES.md).